LOADING ...

 Then their came the story the two dry golgia tax.

-Oh, Powder River, muddy and you're wide,
+Oh, River, you're muddy and you're wide,

-How many men have upon your shores.
+How many men have died upon shores.

 last night at supper time, riders stopped by chance.